jimbon25/wedding-invitation/README.md

 Automatic deployment to Netlify.
 RSVP and Guest Book use Netlify Functions to send data to Discord.

+## Deployment to Netlify

+This app is designed for deployment on Netlify.
+RSVP and Guest Book features use Netlify Functions to send data to Discord.

+### Setting Environment Variables on Netlify

+1. Go to your Netlify dashboard.
+2. Open your site settings.
+3. Navigate to "Site settings" > "Environment variables".
+4. Add `DISCORD_WEBHOOK_URL` with your Discord webhook URL.

+After setting the variable, redeploy your site to apply the changes.

 ## Environment Configuration

 Add a `.env` file in the project root for the Discord webhook: